Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: The Dynamical Wasserstein Barycenter Model

+Given $y_t, t = 1,2,\cdots, T$ modeled via equation~\eqref{eq:ModelBarycenter}, the problem is to estimate DWB model parameters which consist of the pure state distributions and the sequence of barycentric weights.

-Below we discuss two key characteristics that pose challenges to this modeling problem.
-The first is the non-uniqueness of the parameters (i.e., the pure state distributions and the barycentric weights) that yield a Wasserstein baryenctric distribution.
+Below we discuss two key characteristics that pose challenges for estimating the parameters of the DWB model.
+The first is the non-uniqueness of the parameters (i.e., the pure state distributions and the barycentric weights) that yield a Wasserstein barycenter.
 The second relates to the complications that arise when we are provided only a single time series for learning a DWB model.